 The big and fancy heatsink obscures the PCB labels for the individual axis.
-You may be confused at first why you have 5 connectors for the 3 axis and the extruder stepper.
-BigTreeTech SKR Mini E3 V3.0 comes with a dual Z axis option (ZAM ZBM) which you can take advantage of if you want to add linear slides and belt-driven, dual stepper Z-axis upgrade.
+You may be confused at first about why you have 5 connectors for the 3 axes and the extruder stepper.
+BigTreeTech SKR Mini E3 V3.0 comes with a dual Z-axis option (ZAM ZBM) which you can take advantage of if you want to add linear slides and a belt-driven, dual stepper Z-axis upgrade.

 If you are going with a traditional setup, use ZAM to connect your Z-axis stepper.
 All steppers use JXT connectors, so other than mixing up the axis, there is little room for error.